macs30200-s22/replication-materials-borlasekn/README.md

-If you use this repository for a scientific publication, we would appreciate it if you cited the the MIT license found under the LICENSE file of this repository.
+If you use this repository for a scientific publication, we would appreciate it if you cited the Zenodo DOI (see the "Cite as" section on our Zenodo page for more details).

-I have not made this repository public, as this may be a pilot study for my Master's thesis.